 There are lots of ways to help you or a loved one manage the condition and stay as healthy as possible.
 They include exercise, eating well, support groups, and regular doctor’s visits, among other things.

-Some people may need surgery, while lifestyle changes or medications are best for others.
+Some people may need surgery or medical procedures, while lifestyle changes or medications are best for others.
 You and your doctor will work together to figure out the right plan for you.

 It helps to know a few things about the condition before you learn to manage it.